developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/gettingstarted/index.md

 **[Auto Import](../settings/#autoimport) –** provides the ability to automatically load pre-configured profiles or configuration files in DataWedge.
 This can be used for device remote deployment using tools such as third-party Enterprise Mobility Management (EMM) systems.
 DataWedge monitors a particular folder for the profile or configuration file.
 If a profile or configuration file is found, it imports the file to replace any existing configuration or profile.

 **[Mass Deployment](../settings/#massdeployment) -** DataWedge profiles and settings can be deployed to multiple devices either manually or with an EMM (Enterprise Mobility Management) software.
 The exported config file or profile can be automatically imported when placed in the `/enterprise/device/settings/datawedge/autoimport` directory.

+**[Create a Profile and Associate App with Profile](../createprofile) -** The basic steps for creating a Profile and associating an app with the profile on the device are shown below.
+For most scenarios, a version of this process must be used for every app that will call on DataWedge for scanning services.
+To enable DataWedge scanning services for an app:

+1. **Install the app** that will use DataWedge for scanning.
+2. **Start DataWedge** app and navigate to the Profiles list (if not shown by default).
+3. Tap on the Profiles screen's "hamburger" menu and select **New profile**.
+4. **Enter a name for the Profile and tap OK**.
+The new Profile appears in the Profiles list.
+5. Tap on the new profile.
+6. Select **Associated Apps** from the Applications section.
+7. In the Hamburger menu, select **New app/activity**.
+A list of installed apps appears.
+8. Select your app's package name (scrolling down, if necessary).
+9. Tap the asterisk (*) to associate all of your app's activities with DataWedge.
+10. Tap the device's Back button until the new Profile's Settings screen appears.
+11. Confirm that the "Profile enabled" checkbox is checked.
+12. As needed, **confirm that Barcode Input and Keystroke Output are enabled**. <br>

+The app now uses DataWedge for barcode data acquisition.
+Test and adjust input, processing (data formatting) and output parameters as necessary.

 ## DataWedge Programming